 THE AUDACIOUS PROJECT SUPPORTS NONPROFIT’S EFFORTS TO CHANGE FAMILIES’ LIVES ACROSS AMERICA THROUGH EARLY LEARNING OPPORTUNITIES

 (SALT LAKE CITY, UT) April 16, 2019 — Each year, 2.2 million four-year-old children in the United States do not have access to publicly-funded early education.
-More than half of those 2.2 million are low-income children with no early education options at all.
+More than half of those 2.2 million are under-resourced children with no early education options at all.
 Waterford UPSTART has been named a 2019 Audacious project, helping overcome access barriers like availability, transportation, and cost to expand access to early learning opportunities for children across the nation.

 The Goal of Waterford UPSTART

 Waterford UPSTART has one goal: to ensure that every child arrives to kindergarten on day one ready to learn.
-Research shows that at-risk children who arrive to kindergarten without basic skills are 25% more likely to drop out of school, 40% more likely to become teen parents, and 60% less likely to attend college.
+Research shows that under-resourced children who arrive to kindergarten without basic skills are 25% more likely to drop out of school, 40% more likely to become teen parents, and 60% less likely to attend college.

 What is The Audacious Project?

 The Audacious Project was launched in April 2018 with a mission to foster “collaborative philanthropy for bold ideas.”
 Housed at TED (the nonprofit devoted to ideas worth spreading) and operated with support through The Bridgespan Group (a leading social impact advisor to nonprofits and NGOs, philanthropists, and investors), The Audacious Project brings together some of the most respected organizations and individuals in philanthropy—the Skoll Foundation, Virgin Unite, Dalio Foundation, and more.